schwesig/commentathor_de/README.md

 A personal blog featuring quotes, thoughts, and musings in German and English.

+**Important Notice:** This website (commentathor.de) is completely independent and has no affiliation whatsoever with commentathor.com.
+There is no connection in terms of content, politics, or personnel between this blog and any other website using a similar name.

 ## Technical Details

 - **Static Site Generator**: [Hugo](https://gohugo.io/)